shakfu/vb-objects/README.md

 # vb-objects

-This is a fork of Volker Boehm's [vb-objects](https://github.com/v7b1/vb-objects)

-It has the following changes:
+This friendly fork of Volker Boehm's excellent [vb-objects](https://github.com/v7b1/vb-objects) has the following changes:

 - macOS only